Extinction: Cloning

 Some, such as Harvard geneticist George M. Church, believe that ongoing technological advances will let us "bring back to life" an extinct species by cloning, using DNA from the remains of that species.
 Proposed targets for cloning include the mammoth, the thylacine, and the Pyrenean ibex.
 For this to succeed, enough individuals would have to be cloned, from the DNA of different individuals (in the case of sexually reproducing organisms) to create a viable population.
 Though bioethical and philosophical objections have been raised, the cloning of extinct creatures seems theoretically possible.

 In 2003, scientists tried to clone the extinct Pyrenean ibex (C. p. pyrenaica).
-This attempt failed: of the 285 embryos reconstructed, 54 were transferred to 12 mountain goats and mountain goat–domestic goat hybrids, but only two survived the initial two months of gestation before they, too, died.
+This attempt failed: of the 285 embryos reconstructed, 54 were transferred to 12 Spanish ibexes and ibex–domestic goat hybrids, but only two survived the initial two months of gestation before they, too, died.
 In 2009, a second attempt was made to clone the Pyrenean ibex: one clone was born alive, but died seven minutes later, due to physical defects in the lungs.